kevingstewart/sslo-dns-sinkhole/README.md

 -----------------

-DNS sinkholing is a method to divert traffic away from its intended target.
-Contrast this with DNS blackholing, which causes all traffic to a target to be dropped.
-Both of these are performed with DNS record manipulation.
+DNS sinkholing is a method to divert traffic away from its intended target (divert to something).
+Contrast this with DNS blackholing, which causes all traffic to a target to be dropped (divert to nothing).
+Both of these security functions are performed with DNS record manipulation.
 With blackholing, an NXDOMAIN record is typically returned.
 With sinkholing, a separate target address is returned from the resolution query, often to a site that presents a blocking page.
 Sinkholing works well for cleartext traffic to enable injection of a blocking page, but under normal conditions a TLS client would receive the blocking page with a certificate warning, as the certificate received would not match the site requested.
-The following integration enables SSL Orchestrator for the purpose of generating (forging) a certificate that is both locally trusted and matches the URL requested by the client.
+The following integration enables SSL Orchestrator for the purpose of generating (forging) a server certificate that is both locally trusted and matches the URL requested by the client.
 The configuration relies on two components:

 * A **sinkhole internal** virtual server with client SSL profile to host a sinkhole certificate and key.
 This is a certificate with empty Subject field used as the origin for forging a trusted certificate to the internal client.

-* An **SSL Orchestrator** outbound L3 topology that is modified to accept traffic on a specific internal client-facing IP:port and points to the internal virtual server.
-When a client makes a request to this virtual, SSL Orchestrator fetches the origin "sinkhole" certificate, forges a new local certificate, and auto-injects a subject-alternative-name into the forged cert to match the client's request.
-An iRule is added to enable an HTTP blocking page response on the explicitly decrypted traffic.
+* An **SSL Orchestrator** outbound L3 topology that is modified to accept traffic on a specific client-facing IP:port and points to the internal virtual server.
+When an internal client makes a request to this virtual server, SSL Orchestrator fetches the origin "sinkhole" certificate, forges a new local certificate, and auto-injects a subject-alternative-name into the forged certificate to match the client's request.
+An iRule is added to insert an HTTP/HTML blocking page response on the explicitly decrypted traffic.

+DNS sinkholing to a blocking page effectively relies on two separate technologies: the DNS security solution itself - the thing that manipulates the client's DNS request for the purpose of preventing access to suspected malicious sites, and the sinkhole target - the thing that presents a valid certificate to the client and injects the blocking response.
+This integration specifically addresses the latter.
+The former is reasonably out-of-scope, and could be provided in any number of ways, as discussed below in the **Testing** topic.

 -----------------

+### Configuration: Sinkhole Internal

 To create the **sinkhole internal** virtual server configuration: